-The first step is for the Board to approve the material topics that were identified as most relevant impacts through stakeholder engagement and the ones proposed by the management team in the beginning of each year.
+The first step is for the Board to approve the material topics that were identified as most relevant impacts through stakeholder engagement and the ones proposed by the management team.

-When all the data for the year is available, the sustainability report team is responsible for collecting it, including communication with stakeholders, like supplier ESG assessment.
-The sustainability report team writes and sends the report to the Board for approval.
+Upon the availability of all data pertinent to the reporting period, the sustainability report team assumes responsibility for gathering this information, which includes the results from communication with stakeholders, like supplier ESG assessment, for instance.
+Subsequently, the sustainability report team drafts and submits the report to the Board for approval.